Reunited: Victim and the woman who helped her after early Tuesday shooting see each other once more

 WICHITA, Kan.
-(KSNW) – The search continues Friday for the suspect in the shooting earlier this week at Enigma club in Old Town.
+(KSNW) – The search continues Friday for the suspect in the shooting earlier this week at Enigma in Old Town.
 Police are looking for 23-year old Keshawn Dawson.
-They said he shot 6 people killing one.
+They said he shot six people killing one.
 Police said Dawson left the scene in a dark-colored vehicle.

 One of the victims in the shooting is now reunited with the woman who may have saved her life.